equalitie/ouinet-upload/README.md

     cooperate in seeding the content data to the distributed cache when injectors are not reachable.

+## Usage examples

-Usage example (with the Ouinet client listening at ``localhost:8087``):
+These examples assume a Ouinet client listening at ``localhost:8087``:

     $ alias upload="python3 -m ouinet.upload --client-proxy localhost:8087"

+### Content provider

+First, make sure that your client only requests content using the Injector mechanism.
+You may either disable the Origin, Proxy and Cache request mechanisms at the client's front end page, or you may add the options ``--disable-origin-access`` and ``--disable-proxy-access`` to the client's command line.

+Enter the directory holding the content directory, and create index files if they are missing:

     $ cd /path/to/content
     $ ls
     root/
-    $ upload root index  # if there were no index files
+    $ upload root index

-At this point you may want to tell a Web server to publish the contents of the ``root`` directory (you can find a sample configuration file for the NginX web server [here](./docs/nginx-vhost.conf)).
-You may also want to configure your client to only attempt access to that server using the Injector request mechanism (e.g. by disabling the Origin, Proxy and Cache mechanisms at the client's front end page, or by adding the options ``--disable-origin-access`` and ``--disable-proxy-access`` to the client's command line).
+At this point you may want to tell a Web server to publish the contents of the ``root`` directory or a replica of it.
+You can find a sample configuration file for the NginX web server [here](./docs/nginx-vhost.conf).
 Let us assume that the content is published at ``https://example.com/``:

     $ upload --uri-prefix https://example.com root inject

-After that, clients should be able to both look up content URIs and retrieve content data from the distributed cache, so the content should be fully browseable using only the distributed cache.
+After that, clients should be able to both look up content URIs and retrieve content data from the distributed cache to browse it, even if the web server is no longer reachable.

+### Users

-To have your client itself seed the content and the descriptors (whether you run ``inject`` or not), you can upload the files to your Ouinet client:
+To have your client itself seed the content, descriptors and URL-to-descriptor mappings, you can upload the files to your Ouinet client:

-    $ upload root seed  # to start seeding content data to the cache
+    $ upload root seed

-You may need to first enable the Cache mechanism at the client (e.g. at its front end page).
-Please note that at the moment this does not seed the URL-to-descriptor mappings to distributed data bases.
+Please note that the Cache request mechanism should be enabled at the client.

 --------